- Bullet Summary

 Henry Cloud introduces the law of cause and effect as a natural law that gives you the fruits of what you sowed.

-But the law can be suspended when people keep helping and intervening to prop up the individual who keep on repeating the same bad behavior over and over again.
+But the law can be suspended when people keep helping and intervening to prop up the individual who keeps repeating the same bad behavior over and over again.

 Sometimes this happens in codependent relationships, but in introducing the law of responsibility, the author says that people must be responsible for themselves.